tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

 ### Procedure

-1. Use the the [Create React App](https://github.com/facebook/create-react-app) package to create a new React project named `tinymce-react-demo`.
+1. Use the [Create React App](https://github.com/facebook/create-react-app) package to create a new React project named `tinymce-react-demo`.

     ```sh
     $ npx create-react-app tinymce-react-demo